g-munoz/bilevelbayesian/README.md

 usage: julia main.py filename timelimit

 - filename is either a julia file with the instance or the string "knapsack".
-In the latter is uses "ContinuousKnapsack_instance.jl" to generate the instance
+In the latter case it uses "ContinuousKnapsack_instance.jl" to generate the instance
 - timelimit specifies the time limit of the exact method

 Sample usages: